Google Ads Keyword Match Types Explained 2023

 Phrase Match Keywords

 Phrase match keywords have quotes around the entire keyword when you target them.
-Phrase match keywords match any search terms that include the same meaning as your keyword.
-They will only match your ads to relevant search terms that are closely related to your keyword.
+Phrase match keywords match any search terms with the same meaning as your keyword.
+Understanding search intent can help match your ads to relevant search terms by aligning with what users expect when they enter keywords into search engines.

 My Opinion on Phrase Match: They are my favorite match type for most advertisers because they provide plenty of search volume without losing relevancy.